-You add rel="nofollow" to a link like so:
+You "nofollow" a link like so:

-<a href="http://www.example.com/stuff_for_sale.html" rel="nofollow">My Awesome Sponsor</a>A nofollow tag does not change what happens when your readers click a link, and the link will not look different to your readers unless they look at your site's source code (nerds like me do that, but we're in the minority).
+A nofollow tag does not change what happens when your readers click a link, and the link will not look different to your readers.
+Also, nofollowed links are not harmful to the search ranking of linked sites (no matter what some less-than-respectable advertisers may tell you).

 Despite the complexity and sophistication of their algorithms, search engine robots are kind of dumb.
 Even if you clearly disclaim your sponsored posts and advertisements in a way that your human readers understand, your robot readers won't know that you've disclosed your paid links unless you use the nofollow tag.

-What about affiliate links?
+What about Affiliate Links?

 In summary: Google can recognize affiliate links from most major services, so nofollow-ing those links is not quite as important.
 But, it doesn't hurt to nofollow them, either.

-No, Adsense ads do not need a Nofollow tag since they redirect through Google Ad Services and/or Doubleclick before going to the advertiser's site.
-Many other ad networks work the same way.
+Many other ad networks work in a similar way — my two favorite indie ad networks, Passionfruit Ads and Adproval, use the nofollow and redirect methods, respectively.
 If you're running banner ads through a network and are not sure if they're redirecting or nofollowing outbound links, check the ad network's documentation or contact them for more info.

 Oh no, I'm already running ads without Nofollow!
 What do I do?